sulitas/BuildingAI/README.md

 ## Challenges

-The project does not take decisions in the name of the users.
+The project does not take decisions in the name of the users. <br>
 It just provide different solutions to be choosen of.<br>
 Limitations - The abuse of useres to other users.<br>

 ## What next?